looeee/discoverthreejs-site/markdown/book/first-steps/animation-loop.md

 ### Scale the Cube's Rotation by `delta`

 Scaling movements by `delta` is easy.
 We simply decide how much we want to move an object in one second, and then multiply that value by `delta` within the objects `.tick` method.
-In  `cube.tick`, we found a value that resulted in the cube rotating approximately thirty degrees a second _at 60FPS_.
+In  `cube.tick`, we found a value that resulted in the cube rotating approximately thirty degrees per second _at 60FPS_.

 {{< code lang="js" linenos="" linenostart="18" hl_lines="" caption="_**cube.js**_: the unscaled tick method" >}}
 ``` js